The Montselgues chaos in sporty mode

 Description of the walk

-From (1), the route is fully signposted: white-yellow, white-red and yellow-red, but the last part, after (11), is rather confusing.
+From (1), the route is fully signposted: white-yellow, white-red and yellow-red, but the final section, after (11), is rather confusing.

-(S/E) Head south (church and cemetery on your right).
-At the fork, keep to the right and continue to a crossroads.
+(S/E) Head due south (with the church and cemetery on your right).
+At the Fork in the road, keep to the right and continue to a crossroads.

-(1) Take the wide path opposite towards the Ferme de Prat-Clos.
-Go around it on the right (white-yellow markings) and, in the middle of the pastures, reach the edge of the cliff: beautiful stone cross.
+(1) Take the wide path straight ahead towards the Prat-Clos Farm.
+Go round it on the right (White-Yellow markings) and, in the middle of the pastures, reach the edge of the cliff: a beautiful stone cross.

 The slope eventually levels out.
-You will arrive near Chamier and La Borne at a crossroads.
+You’ll arrive near Chamier and La Borne at a crossroads.

-(3) Take the path uphill on the right.
-Don't expect an easier path: it's not the case.
+(3) Take the path leading uphill on the right.
+Don’t expect an easier path: it isn’t.
 La Borne is on the left but remains hidden.

-Follow the white-yellow markings and you will reach a footbridge on the side of the cliff.
+Continue following the white-and-yellow markings until you reach a footbridge on the cliff face.

-(4) Cross it using the chain and continue northwards to reach the entrance to Prévenchet.
+(4) Cross it using the chain for support and continue northwards to reach the entrance to Prévenchet.

-(5) Take a sharp right turn and begin the climb up to the plateau (white-yellow markings).
-You will soon reach the Ruisseau du Prat Neuf stream.
+(5) Take a hairpin bend to the right and begin the climb up to the plateau (white-and-yellow markings).
+You’ll reach the Ruisseau du Prat Neuf fairly quickly.

-(6) Cross it: it's a bit difficult, but there is a chain on the other side.
-Continue climbing (beautiful views) and arrive on the plateau.
+(6) Cross it: it’s a bit tricky, but there’s a chain on the other side.
+Continue the climb (beautiful views) and reach the plateau.

-(7) Take the wide path on the left and reach the Col de Teste Rouge.
+(7) Take the wide path on the left and head for the Col de Teste Rouge.

 (8) Cross the small road and take the path opposite (slightly to the right).
-Follow this path, generally north, for 2 km until you reach the junction with theGR®®4.
+Follow this path, heading broadly north, for 2 km until you reach the junction with theGR®®4.

 (9) Take theGR®® (andGRP®® Tour de la Montagne Ardéchoise) on the right towards La Borie.
-Pass near the Ferme des Cayres and walk through the pastures.
+Pass close to the Ferme des Cayres and walk through the pastures.

-Before reaching Petit Paris, cross the granite chaos and reach a wider path.
+Before reaching Petit Paris, cross the granite boulder field and come to a wider path.

-(10) Follow it a few metres to the right and take a path on the left (marked white-redGR®®) to reach Petit Paris.
-Stay on theGR®® and reach La Borie.
-You will come to a small road; follow it to the left for about 100 metres until you reach a fork.
+(10) Follow it for a few metres to the right, then take a path on the left (marked with red and whiteGR®® signs) to reach Petit Paris.
+Stay on theGR®® and continue to La Borie.
+You’ll come to a small road; follow it to the left for about a hundred metres until you reach a Fork in the road.

-(12) Just before Montselgues, turn right towards a barn before turning left and joining a road.
-Follow it to the left to reach the small car park at the entrance to Montselgues (S/E).
+(12) Just before Montselgues, turn right towards a barn before turning left onto a road.
+Follow it to the left.
+Take the street on the right and return to the car park by following the yellow arrows for the Ardéchoise.
+(S/E).

 Waypoints